swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 This conformance is synthesized by the compiler, for every specific `distributed actor` declaration.
 It is not possible to express such conformance using the conditional conformances.

-> **Note:** It is not possible to implement such conformance semantics on the DistributedActor protocol using conditional  conditional conformances (like this `extension DistributedActor: Codable where ID: Codable`), and it is unlikely to be supported in the future.
+> **Note:** It is not possible to implement such conformance semantics on the DistributedActor protocol using conditional conformances (like this `extension DistributedActor: Codable where ID: Codable`), and it is unlikely to be supported in the future.
 As such, we currently opt to synthesize the conformance for specific distributed actor declarations.

 ```swift
 distributed actor Player /*: DistributedActor, Codable */ {